Holiday inspiration currently loading...

 Your Accommodation on Lewis

-Just a few minutes’ drive from the Butt of Lews Lighthouse – a fabulously desolate place – your accommodation here is a centuries-old inn, a crucial hub in this close-knit community and a warm, big-hearted haven for visitors.
-Much improved since the young family owners arrived just a couple of years ago, the ancient barn bar with its exposed masonry chimney-breast, is the kind of place where airs are left at the doorstep and guests mingle with chatty locals.
-Accommodation has enjoyed its recent upgrade and the simple, unpretentious style provides the perfect island lodging.
+Just a few minutes drive from the Butt of Lews Lighthouse – a fabulously desolate place – your accommodation here is a centuries-old inn, a crucial hub in this close-knit community and a warm, big-hearted haven for visitors.
+Much improved since the young family owners arrived just a couple of years ago, the simple, unpretentious style provides the perfect island lodging.

 On this north-west coast of the island, were you to set off to sea heading west, you might catch sight of the southern tip of Greenland, not making landfall until you reach the coast of Newfoundland.
 That feeling of being on the outer edge pervades the length of the coast, the extraordinary blackhouse village of Gearannan, the Neolithic standing stones at Callanish and the abandoned MOD remains from World War II at the Uig peninsula just a few of the highlights.
 Again, we’ll make sure you have all the information you need to get the most out of the island.